lenkiefer/darklyplot/README.md

 <!-- badges: end -->

 The goal of darklyplot is to create simple time series plots with a dark background.
-The miniminum and maximum values are highlghted, and color coded along with the y axis and x axis labels.
+The miniminum and maximum values are highlighted, and color coded along with the y axis and x axis labels.

 ## Installation